jasonmattheww/tech-blog/README.md

 ## Installation

-No installation needed to be able to use this website.
+No installation is needed to be able to use this website.
 Just visit this link to get taken to the website.

 https://tech-blog-be-43803630257e.herokuapp.com/